-The spraying for each run shall terminate on a protective strip of paper laid across and held securely to the pavement surface beforehand.
-The width of paper at the commencement and/or termination Paper Strip of each run shall not be less than that endorsed on the Sprayer Certificate.
+Terminating The spraying for each run shall terminate on a protective strip of paper laid across and held securely Paper Strip to the pavement surface beforehand.
+The width of paper at the commencement and/or termination of each run shall not be less than that endorsed on the Sprayer Certificate.

-Spraying shall cease immediately any defect develops in the spraying equipment and spraying shall Equipment not recommence until the fault has been rectified.
-Defects
+Spraying shall cease immediately any defect develops in the spraying equipment and spraying shall Equipment Defects not recommence until the fault has been rectified.

-Where any blockage or partial blockage of nozzles occurs, spraying shall cease immediately.
-If the blockage is due to the condition of the binder being sprayed, that load together with any binder from the same bulk tanker or supply unit shall not be used.
+Nozzle Where any blockage or partial blockage of nozzles occurs, spraying shall cease immediately.
+If the Blockage blockage is due to the condition of the binder being sprayed, that load together with any binder from the same bulk tanker or supply unit shall not be used.

-Where a mechanical sprayer is not able to satisfactorily spray small areas or areas of irregular Hand Spraying shape, such areas shall be sprayed by means of the hand spray equipment attached to the sprayer.
+Where a mechanical sprayer is not able to satisfactorily spray small areas or areas of irregular Hand Spraving shape, such areas shall be sprayed by means of the hand spray equipment attached to the sprayer.

-After each sprayer run, the quantity of binder sprayed shall be checked against the area covered and any necessary adjustments shall be made to ensure that the target application rate is achieved in subsequent runs.
+After each sprayer run, the quantity of binder sprayed shall be checked against the area covered Application Rate Checks and any necessary adjustments shall be made to ensure that the target application rate is achieved in subsequent runs.
 If the actual application rate of binder after three runs differs by more than 5 per cent from the target application rate, the sprayer shall not be used until a new Sprayer Certificate has been obtained.

-Areas not within 5 percent of the target application rate of primer, primerbinder or binder shall Nonconstitute a 'Non-conformance' under the Contract.
-Conformance be signed by the Contractor's representative as a true record of the work performed.
-The Contractor shall supply to the Principal Certifying Authority a copy of each completed form.
+Areas not within 5 percent of the target application rate of primer, primerbinder or binder shall Nonconstitute a 'Non-conformance' under the Contract. conformance